Alfa Romeo 164: Range

 European export versions were fitted with catalytic converters to meet more stringent emission standards, including the Twin Spark Europa model.

 In 1990, the range was expanded by the sports-oriented 3.0i V6 Quadrifoglio Verde (badged "QV" or "S").
-In early 1991, the turbocharged four-cylinder "tax special" version was replaced by a turbocharged, 2-liter V6 with more power.
+In early 1991, the turbocharged four-cylinder "tax special" version was replaced by a turbocharged, 2-litre V6 with more power.
 North American export versions were new for the 1991 model year; this range included the luxury-oriented 164 L ("L" for Lusso in Italian) equipped with the 3.0-litre V6 rated at 183 hp and 185 lbft of torque and the 164 S (in essence, the "QV") with an uprated 200 hp and 189 lbft.

 Apart from minor running production upgrades, the range was revamped and became known as the 164 Super in 1993.
 Key differences on the outside consisted of chrome trimmings added to the upper edge of the bumpers bars and revised headlights now with a slimmer profile.
 Inside, there were revised instruments and a centre console that featured more delineated switchgear.

 The range was now also bolstered by the following models: